Newport Bermuda Race: 2016 Race

 At 4:22:53EDT on 19 June 2016, James H. Clark's 100-Foot Comanche, with skipper Ken Read and navigator Stan Honey, crossed the finish line in Bermuda with an elapsed time of 34h 52m 53s, breaking George David's Rambler record by more than 4h 36s.

 The 2016 Bermuda Race was the 50th running of the race.
 More than 195 boats were sanctioned by the Bermuda Race Organizing Committee as qualified entries in the 50th Newport Bermuda Race.
 An International fleet competed in the biennial race that began on 17 June.
 There was also the Onion Patch Series, a parallel inter-club and international team-race event.

 The 2016 Newport Bermuda Race had seven divisions, each with its divisional and class prizes.
 The race has no single winner.
 Except Super Yachts, each division is rated under the Offshore Racing Rule (ORR).

 2022

 In the first race since 2018 Jason Carroll of Larchmont Yacht Club and the crew of the MOD70 trimaran Argo won line honors and established a new overall race record when they completed the 52nd edition Saturday night local time.
 Argo’s elapsed time of 33 hours, 0 minutes, 9 seconds.
 This was fast enough to achieve the first-ever Saturday night finish in the history of the Bermuda Race.

+Cal 40 Illusion skippered by Sally and Stan Honey took the St Davids Lighthouse trophy by winning on corrected time.
+In an [www.youtube.com/watch?v=02xVffWqgnw interview] Rives Potts discusses his prior St Davids Lighthouse victories and long friendship with Stan Honey.

+Unfortunately, 2022 saw the race’s second loss of life when the captain of the Morgan of Marietta, a 42-foot sloop, fell overboard during strong conditions.